Christmas at the Nativity Village, Gozo

 If interested you can also try several local crafts and admire some antique agricultural hand tools.
 The Bethlehem is very interactive and fun activity for all ages, which makes it a must see attraction during Christmas time.

 Above you can see the secondary entrance/exit to the Bethlehem, situated just next to the roundabout on the main road from Mgarr.
 The entrance to the Bethlehem in Ghajnsielem is free, but I would like to encourage you to leave donations for all the great work the volunteers do to keep this Nativity Village alive.
-The schedule for the upcoming days is as follows:
+The opening times are as follows:

 Bethlehem f’Ghajnsielem will also include re-enactment of the Adoration of the Magi on the Epiphany when the three Wise Men will depart on horseback from Malta to Cirkewwa terminal where they board a ferry and then make the triumphal entrance to the Nativity village.
 This will take place on the first Sunday after New Year’s Day and is the Bethlehem’s closing animation.